Longarithm/k8s-playground/operator/README.md

 - Creates/updates the `ssh-authorized-keys` secret with the provided public key
 - Generates and applies a Pod manifest using the provided container image
-- Exposes HTTP (8080) and SSH (default 22, configurable) via a NodePort Service
+- Exposes HTTP and SSH via a NodePort Service
 - Cleans up any existing Pod/Service with the same generated names

 ### Prerequisites